Santa Clara DUI Accident Victim Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

-Our Top-Rated Santa Clara DUI Accident Victim Lawyers Fight For The Average Joe
+Our Santa Clara DUI Accident Victim Lawyers Offer Legal Representation Rooted In Integrity

-If you sustained injuries or lost a loved one in an accident with a drugged or drunk driver, our Santa Clara DUI accident victim lawyers can help you get compensated for all your losses.
+If you sustained injuries or lost a loved one in an accident caused by an intoxicated driver, our Santa Clara DUI accident victim lawyers can help you explore your legal options.
 Call Arash Law at (888) 488-1391 to discuss your case in a free initial consultation.

 Santa Clara County is a hidden gem for most Californians.
 The deep forest trails and untouched natural terrain all over the county make for a great hiking or cycling location.
 Adventures in the county’s beautiful landscape, however, carry inherent dangers for tourists and locals alike.
 Traffic collisions are among the most common dangers they face.

-When going through Sierra Road or heading up to Castle Rock State Park, make sure to drive carefully.
+When going through Sierra Road or heading up to Castle Rock State Park, remember to drive carefully.
 When you’re exploring urban centers, pay attention to the traffic before crossing the road.
-Santa Clara has experienced a lot of DUI accidents in recent years, leading to serious injuries or even death.
+Santa Clara has experienced a lot of DUI accidents in recent years, causing serious injuries or even death.

-If you are suffering from injuries due to an impaired driver, you’re entitled to compensation.
-Reach out to our personal injury attorneys, who fight for the rights of DUI accident victims in Santa Clara.
-Arash Law, under the guidance of our esteemed founder, Attorney Arash Khorsandi, Esq., will secure a just settlement for you.
+If you are suffering from injuries due to an accident caused by an impaired driver, you may be eligible for compensation.
+Contact our personal injury attorneys, who advocate for the rights of DUI accident victims in Santa Clara.
+Arash Law can handle your case and seek just compensation on your behalf.

 A farm worker, suffered multiple broken bones and other orthopedic injuries resulting from an auto accident where the defendant driver attempted to make a left turn in front of our client in heavy fog.– ARASH KHORSANDI